FAQ for International Students (Spring 2021)

 For new international students who are in the U.S.:

 You do not need to leave the U.S. now.
 We encourage you to take as many in-person/hybrid courses as possible.

 For new international students who are outside of the U.S.:

-You may still choose to come to the U.S. in Fall 2020.
-If you plan to come to the campus, you must take at least one in-person/hybrid course in Fall 2020.
+You may choose to come to the U.S. however, you must take at least one in-person/hybrid course.
 If you choose to stay in your home country and take online courses, please contact your program coordinator to discuss your academic plan.
-If you choose to take online courses in your home country or defer, OGE will assist you in preparing necessary paperwork to enter the United States in 2021.
+If you choose to defer your admission, OGE will assist you in preparing necessary paperwork to enter the U.S. in the next available term.

 For all international students:

 If there are changes on your overall academic plan, please contact your Program Coordinators and notify the Office of Global Engagement.

 Please do not hesitate to contact us at email@example.com or call us at +1 609-626-5532 for any questions or to discuss your specific situation.

 * The information contained in this FAQ is provided for educational purposes only and not as part of an attorney-client relationship.
 It is not a substitute for expert legal advice.